 The default search form offers several search criteria, that you can associate to define your search and find documents.
 Search results use the thumbnail view by default.
 Clicking on a document thumbnail shows its main information pop-up.
 You can browse to the previous and next documents from that view.

 When you associate different criteria, the query is built following this principle:

 SELECT * FROM Document WHERE (criterion1 = value1 OR criterion1 = value2) AND (criterion2 = valueA OR criterion2 = valueB) AND criterion 3 = something

 To search documents using detailed criteria:

-- Fill in the form with your criteria.
-See below for details on each field.
+- Fill in the form with your criteria and if needed click on the Filter button.

 - Collections, Tags and Text search do not rely on Elasticsearch aggregates.
 So they are not pre-filtered depending on already selected search criteria and do not trigger the query.

 - Path: The tree displayed is not pre-filtered depending on already selected search criteria, you are always displayed the whole tree (depending on your access rights).